-The festival is run by the Media Communications Department at CIT, which is part of the Crawford College of Art and Design, and is run in association with CIT’s Arts Office.
+The festival is run by the Crawford College of Art and Design, at Munster Technological University (MTU), in association with MTU’s Arts Office.

-Three main types of documentary can be submitted for the festival – documentaries, branded documentaries and animations that have a documentary element.
-Over the past two years we have screened documentaries from Cork, Ireland in general, the Netherlands and the UK and this year we hope to attract vibrant student work from all over the world.
-Documentaries can be no longer than 15 minutes.
+The festival will screen two main types of student documentary – documentaries and animations that have a documentary element.
+In the festival, we have screened documentaries from Cork, Ireland in general, the UK, Europe, the USA, South America, Asia and Africa.
+This year we hope to again attract vibrant student work from all over the world.
+Documentaries can be no longer that 20 minutes.

 Filmmakers whose documentaries were featured at previous festivals came to Cork for the awards ceremony and had a great time exploring its attractions..
-The festival didn’t run in 2022 - due to Covid-19 restrictions - but now we are back on track and we will extend an invitation to visit Cork to the filmmakers whose work is chosen for the 2020 festival.
-Films are screened in the intimate Rory Gallagher Theatre, named for the world famous Cork blues/rock guitarist Rory Gallagher, in the Gate Cinema in Cork City and in a number of interesting and intimate locations around Cork City.
+The festival didn’t run in 2022 - due to Covid-19 restrictions - but now we are back on track and we will extend an invitation to visit Cork to the filmmakers whose work is chosen for the 2023 festival.
+Films will screened in the intimate Rory Gallagher Theatre, named for the world famous Cork blues/rock guitarist Rory Gallagher, in the Gate Cinema in Cork City and in a number of interesting and intimate locations around Cork City.

-"Story?" has a strong link with CampusDoc, an international student documentary film festival that is held in the Dutch city of Utrecht every June.
-CampusDoc alumni have had their films shown at "Story?" in the past two years.
+Story? has a strong link with CampusDoc, an international student documentary film festival that is held in the Dutch city of Utrecht every June.
+CampusDoc alumni have had their films shown at Story? in recent years.

 Awards will be given in six categories.
 A trophy and/or certificate will be presented in each category

 • Best of Munster

 • Best Animated Documentary

 • Best Irish Documentary